waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_8.md

 To send an email, you will need an external SMTP server.
 There are several companies providing these services: Mailgun and Sendgrid are among the most popular.
 They are also available as add-ons on Heroku (the cloud hosting service), making the integration into your application trivial.
 Let's consider how we could use Mailgun to send emails.

 As always, we start with a test.
 In this case we already have a test for the password reset feature.
-As feature tests are expensive, let's add an expectation to the test 'requesting a password reset':
+As feature tests are expensive, let's add an expectation to the beginning of the test 'requesting a password reset':

 ```ruby
   expect(SendResetEmail).to receive(:call)